 We headed on north toward that small corner of Arizona we'd have to clear before entering Utah.
 About 60 miles out of Vegas Kristian's fuel system went south again.
 We spent about two hours roadside in the very hot desert, about 20 miles out of Mesquite, NV, doing our best to help him.
-He had already gained experience in "encouraging" the fuel pump with blows from a hammer, but we finally determined his fuel tank was the source of the problem and he used his excellent Haggarty benefits for the tow into Mesquite.
+He had already gained experience in "encouraging" the fuel pump with blows from a hammer, but we finally determined his fuel tank was the source of the

 The heat was one story of the day, and now safely in Beaver, Utah, at around 6,500 ft. we are certainly clear of the grueling hot temperatures until a week from now when we head home.